rohitdgp/rideBooking/README.md

 ### Ride Matching
 1. While matching/assigning drivers to a ride request, following are to be considered, a.
 Distance from the starting location
 b.
 Preferred ride type

+## Installation/Setup

+* navigate to the rideBooking/webServer/src folder in the Project folder.
+* Run the command `npm install`, to install the necessary packages.
+* Once the necessary packages are installed in the previous step run the command `npm start` to run the application.